BaderLab/GenAnT/README.md

 #### TOGA and associated tools: installing/running/troubleshooting

-- TOGA takes a lot of work to install and run, but its results are worth it!
-Benchmarks have shown that TOGA performs very well compared to other methods and its preservation of gene symbols can be quite useful.
 - TOGA may not work if run on a desktop; most genomes are large enough that they require a high performance compute cluster
 - Cactus and TOGA can easily be installed with Conda